lauchblatt/Emotions_in_Drama/README.md

 ## Classification_Model
 This folder contains a link to the model used in <a href="https://doi.org/10.1093/llc/fqad046">Dennerlein, Schmidt and Wolff (2023a)</a> and Dennerlein, Schmidt and Wolff (2024) as well as evaluation information.
 The model achieves an average F1-score for sub-emotion classification of 72% and was fine-tuned for four epochs with a batch size of 32, a learning rate of 4e-5, and the Adam optimizer, utilizing a Tesla P100 GPU with the filtered annotations.

-Please refer to the <a href="https://huggingface.co/">hugging face library</a> on how to use the unzipped model.
-We also included a link to a google colab for a basic usage example.
+Please refer to the <a href="https://huggingface.co/">hugging face library</a> on how to use the unzipped model and the models in this repository in general.
+We also included a link to a google colab for a basic usage example in this folder.

 ## Classification_Results

 The results of the application of the classification model on the sentences of 313 plays.
 Subsets of these results are used in <a href="https://doi.org/10.1093/llc/fqad046">Dennerlein, Schmidt and Wolff (2023a)</a> and Dennerlein, Schmidt and Wolff (2024).
-The original plays are from <a href="https://dracor.org/ger">GerDracor</a>, <a href="https://textgrid.de/">TextGrid</a> or based on our own preparations.
+The original plays are from <a href="https://dracor.org/ger">GerDracor</a>, <a href="https://textgrid.de/">TextGrid</a> or based on our own work.

 Some information regarding the classification results:
 <ul>